psychemedia/sin-eater-resources/src/_folklore_1892.md

 > To the Editor of FOLK-LORE.
 >
 > Sir, — Will you allow me to ask Mr. Hartland how the very interesting funeral rites which we owe to his paper on the "Sin-Eater", in the current journal, can be considered as the outcome of *one* belief, in various stages ?

->
+The correspondent then sets out a possible interpretation of Hartland's reasoning:

 > I gather that he would treat as acts expressing a common idea the "sin-eating" of old English custom, where the whole gist of the usage, as celebrated by the "folk", lies in the cathartic significance, and where the celebrant has no kinship with the deceased ; the Bavarian usage, where the ritual cake is eaten by the kindred, that they may therewith receive the "virtues and advantages" of the dead kinsman, on or beside whose body the cake has lain ; the Scotch watchers' rite of placing their hands in the empty dishes and *afterwards* eating ; and the breaking and eating over the grave of the Turkish cakes.

->
+But the correspondent doesn't seem to be convinced:

 > The customs of which these seem to be typical examples are classed together as expressions of one belief; and this belief is explained as the survival of a primitive cannibalism induced by the widely-spread primitive idea that, by eating the flesh, the qualities of the man or creature may be received.
 How does Mr. Hartland prove that all the instances he gives, where the reception of the qualities of the dead is in no way mentioned, can be treated as resting on this special cause ; and not on that universal article of primitive creeds — perhaps one of the most necessary and sacred of all faiths to the savage mind — the renewal of the tribal kinship by the tribal sacrament of commensal eating?
 Most of Mr. Hartland's instances seem to point to this as their cause, and to be examples of the universal custom of offering food to the disembodied tribesman, and of preserving the tie between the dead and living by eating together in the sacrament of the common meal.

->
+In fact, they seem to take a contrary position:

 > I do not like to trespass on your space by giving the full evidence which would, I think, justify me in venturing to differ from Mr. Hartland.
 But the importance of any point touching on primitive sacraments, and of the kind of intercourse which the undeveloped reason conceives to be possible between tribal spirits ("ghosts of worship" often) and tribesmen still in the flesh, will, I think, excuse my troubling you with these brief references, not as accumulative evidence, but as examples.

->
+Additional citations are then provided:

 > Bishop Callaway (pp. 141-44) gives ample evidence, from direct native sources, of the desire of tribesmen to "recall" — renew the bond of intercourse with — the soul of the dead tribesman.
 [Callaway, *Amazulu*, pp. 141-44. ] Dr. Tylor, *Primitive Culture*, ii, p.
 16, refers to a commensal meal between the spirits and the tribe in yearly ritual ; and on p.
 40 *seq.* he gives Mexican, Hindoo, Chinese, and Slavonic examples. [*Primiive Culture*, vol. ii, pp. 36-40 *seq.*] Dr. Codrington deals with the question of the "common participation" in the death-meal (p.
 272) ; the eating of the meal by the grave (*ibid.*) ; and he quotes one case (p.
 281) where the rite of placing the common food upon the body is transferred to that of placing the kinsman himself thereon.
 Could the kin-bond be expressed with more physical and primitive directness ?
 [Dr. Codrington, Melanesians*, pp. 272, 281, 283-85, etc. *]

->
+Some commentary on at least one of those accounts then follows, using it to cast doubt on cannibalistic origins :

 > I think it is worth noting that in Dr. Codrington's account of the details of Melanesian beliefs and practices concerning the body and soul after death, there is only one mention of the cannibalistic usages Mr. Hartland quotes (except an incidental reference on p.
-28.4) ; and that in this one case the rite is performed by women, who would scarcely be selected (unless with a view to their descendants) as recipients by this means of the dead tribes- man's good qualities.
+28.4) ; and that in this one case the rite is performed by women, who would scarcely be selected (unless with a view to their descendants) as recipients by this means of the dead tribesman's good qualities.
 No mention of such design is here made, and the act in this case looks like a form of the primitive taboo, which forbids any holy thing (such, e.g., as the tribesman's blood) to fall to the ground.

->
+The correspondent then critiques some of Hartland's own examples:

 > The commensal meal, shared between the spirit of the dead kinsman and the survivors, seems clearly betrayed in the elapse of an hour in the Dyak rite quoted by Mr. Hartland.
 The Amazulu may again serve as an example of the primitive form of sacrifice, which, according to express native statement, consists in leaving the offering for an interval, *during which* the deity receives the invisible, and *after which* the worshippers eat the visible, portion.
 [Callaway, *op. cit.*, p.
 11.]
 (Cf. the ghostly meal, "tamani", leaving the visible food intact upon the grave, in Melanesia, Dr. Codrington, *op. cit.*, p.
 283.)
 >
 > Whether the cathartic rite of "Sin Eating" has any essential connection with this tribal sacrament would seem to be a most interesting point, and would perhaps touch the question of the ethical element in savage religion ; but all that I would ask here is whether Mr. Hartland is justified in treating all the customs and rites he collects, as essentially related, and therefore as evidence for a common cause ; and whether the cause of some of these rites is not a far deeper and more significant one, than the idea which he suggests ?

->
+They also suggest the need for an alternative interpretation to the one Hartland offered:

-> Ritual celebrated among many peoples, by the kinsmen, at the death of a member of the kin, in survival or *in situ*, such as Mr. Hartland quotes, seems to me to demand a cause lying nearer to the principles of primitive tribal life, and to the primitive religious need of the individual tribes- man, than a device occasionally resorted to for increasing physical or mental acquirements.
+> Ritual celebrated among many peoples, by the kinsmen, at the death of a member of the kin, in survival or *in situ*, such as Mr. Hartland quotes, seems to me to demand a cause lying nearer to the principles of primitive tribal life, and to the primitive religious need of the individual tribesman, than a device occasionally resorted to for increasing physical or mental acquirements.
 Moreover, is the usage restricted to the cases of powerful or respected members of the kindred?
 Since Mr. Hartland finds in this usage the origin of practices which are identical in every detail with the sacramental meals participated in by the spirits of dead kinsmen and their surviving kindred, these his argument must also claim to have explained.
 What would Professor Robertson Smith say to this theory of the origin of the primitive sacramental meal?

->
-> If the cases quoted by Mr. Hartland of the consumption
->
-> of the body of the kinsman are essentially related to the
->
+I don't know if Professor Robertson Smith took up the bait and responded to this appeal...

+The correspondent signs off with their own simpler explanation for a common origin:

-> rites he seeks to explain, is it not only as the accidental
+> If the cases quoted by Mr. Hartland of the consumption of the body of the kinsman are essentially related to the rites he seeks to explain, is it not only as the accidental condition which the universal ritual of the primitive tribal sacrament sometimes assumes?
->
-> condition which the universal ritual of the primitive tribal
->
-> sacrament sometimes assumes?
 >
 > [SOME GREEK SCRIPT]
 >